paradigma-cl/unreplaceableDigitalID/README.md

 The web presence inclusion option for every inhabitant of the world could be possible, using the did:web, and their owned SSO to any application.
 Tapscott, describes a higher level of digital capital when applications can integrate to each other.

-### 5. Empowering the DID’s with Proof of the user National Identity
+### 5. Empowering the DID’s with Proof of the user's National Identity Document
 In some specific use cases, probably, more in the formal space, some legal and business processes, its deliverables, and some cross border transfers, require that the participant users be identified by some valid legal national ID.
 DID profiles could be ideal to indicate if there is a valid national identity attribution.

 Using a blockchain technological solution to attribute national identity from a national passport or national ID card to a DID can be used by each one of these users, authorizing and linking it to the DID, as a proof of identity.
 When users are interacting in a transfer or business agreement, this identity attribution could be shared between them.
 This utility of proof of identity could satisfy KYC (Know Your Customer) requirement of some country governments.
 In this case, regulation, executed in a decentralized way, controlled, and owned by each user.